Bhardwaj-Sarthak/Stem-Qgen-Scripts/README.md

 - RAG and tool-based pipelines require the MCP endpoint to be reachable.
 - The `default` pipeline still initializes the MCP client in the current script, so the endpoint should be available even if you only generate with `default`.

-## License

-Add a license file if you plan to share or reuse the repository publicly.